xining-wangzhihua/RBioinfoWzh/readme.txt

 RPhylogenyZM

-R funtions and scripts for phylogeny.
+Some r funtions and scripts for phylogeny, written when the author works at nwipb csl (computational science laboratory).
 The robustness and effectiveness of the codes are not guaranteed.

 major functions are: